 11 Vitamin D Reduces Falls

-One of the sexiest things about vitamin D is the finding it can significantly help reduce falls in older adults.
+One of the sexiest things about vitamin D is that it appears to help reduce falls in older adults significantly.
 One study showed as much as a 22% decrease in falls.
 In another study, a 72% reduction in falls was seen.
 Many anti-fall studies use 800 IU per day.

 I'm rather proud I was one of the first in the US to call attention to this research in my book on supplements.
 Many studies have used D2 to reduce falls.